amrHassanAbdallah/log-insights-platform/README.md

 My intial thoughts when drafting the design doc for this porblem is the below
 ![ELK](docs/elk.png)

+## Project Structure
+This project uses a monorepo structure to manage the backend, frontend, and ingestion service.
+For detailed information about the project structure and monorepo benefits, see [Project Structure](docs/PROJECT_STRUCTURE.md).

+## API Design
+The system uses GraphQL for its API, providing efficient data fetching and flexible querying capabilities.
+This choice enables:
+- Efficient multi-query support
+- Selective field fetching
+- Complex filtering for log search
+- Real-time updates via subscriptions

+For a detailed comparison of API design choices and implementation considerations, see [API Comparison](docs/API_COMPARISON.md).

 ## System Requirements

 ### Functional Requirements